Post updated: 17/01/2020.

 As a tech company that interacts with personal user data, integrity is paramount in everything we do.
 Our business cannot function without being trustworthy, so we’ve put measures in place to make sure we are always adhering to our principles and ethical framework.

-We’ve integrated several practices into our operations to make sure we never stray from our core principles – which is why we created our Guardian Council.
+This is why we’ve integrated several initiatives into our operations to make sure we never stray from our core principles, one of these being the creation of our Guardian Council.

-Our Guardian Council currently has three seats and will eventually have 8-10.
+The Council currently has three seats and will eventually have 8-10.
 They hold quarterly meetings and ad hoc communications when specific issues arise.
-Their role is to hold the business to account, which they do by having an ex-officio position on Yoti board meetings.
-This ensures a direct link between Yoti’s governance and the Guardian Council.
+Their role is to hold the business to account, which they do by having an ex-officio position on Yoti board meetings, ensuring a direct link between Yoti’s governance and the Guardian Council.

-Our guardians are expected to be vocal and proactive if any mistakes are made by the company, so we can make sure these mistakes are quickly identified and corrected.
+Our guardians are expected to be vocal and proactive if any mistakes are made by the company, to ensure these mistakes are quickly identified and corrected.
 The bulk of these interactions take place at the Guardian Council quarterly meetings where minutes are taken and uploaded to our website for everyone to read.

 The Council itself is designed to be one of our key independent stakeholders and the selection process facilitates this.
 New members of the Council are first nominated by existing guardians, then confirmed by a Yoti community vote.